-Summer Safety: Motorcycle Riding in Boston
+Summer Safety Tips for Motorcycle Riding in Boston

 As the weather heats up, motorcycle enthusiasts are ready to get their bikes on the road.
 Just recently, however, several fatal motorcycle crashes in the greater Boston area have gotten the warmer months off to a tragic start.
 A motorcyclist died after colliding with a car, another died after losing control of a bike he had owned for only a few months.
 Riding a motorcycle can be a fun, adrenaline-pumping activity, but it is important to understand the inherent risks of riding a motorcycle, and the best ways to stay safe while still enjoying the ride.